icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

-#icgc-get
+# icgc-get

 `icgc-get` is a universal download client for accessing ICGC data residing in various data repositories.
-It may be downloded on the [ICGC data portal's software page](https://dcc.icgc.org/software?enable=ICGC_GET)
+It may be downloaded on the [ICGC data portal's software page.](/software/binaries/)  icgc-get works by interfacing with any supported repository download client and the ICGC api.
+If any or all of the download clients are not available, icgc-get can also interface with a docker container that has all the download clients pre-installed.

 The data possessed by the ICGC resides in many data repositories around the world.
 These repositories each have their own environment (public cloud, private cloud, on-premise file systems, etc.),